pzhaojohnson/RNA2Drawer/README.md

 Clicking a base selects it, and pressing the left and right arrow keys adds/removes neighboring bases from the selection.
 (Holding `Shift` while pressing the left and right arrow keys adds/removes neighboring bases from the other side of the selection.)

-The structure editing canvas automatically highlights all complementary subsequences to the currently selected subsequence.
-Complementary subsequences that can be paired in the secondary structure are highlighted in pink, and clicking on them will form the pairing in the secondary structure.
-All other complementary subsequences are highlighted in blue, and clicking on them will open the popup for forming a tertiary interaction with them.
+The structure editing canvas automatically highlights all subsequences complementary to the currently selected subsequence.
+Complementary subsequences whose pairing would not invalidate the secondary structure are highlighted in pink, and clicking on them will form the pairing in the secondary structure.
+All other complementary subsequences are highlighted in blue, and clicking on them will open a popup to form a tertiary interaction with them.

 Alternatively, selecting and clicking a set of bases that are already paired will break all base pairs involving those bases.